cloudquery/cloudquery/website/pages/docs/deployment/kestra.md

 ## Next steps

 This tutorial was just a quick introduction to help you get started with a CloudQuery deployment on Kestra.
+You can now create additional Kestra tasks to perform transformations, send notifications and more.
 For more information, check out the [CloudQuery docs](/docs) and the [Kestra docs](https://kestra.io/docs/).
 To productionize your Kestra deployment, you will likely need to deploy it to a cloud container environment, such as Kubernetes.
 For more information, see the [Kestra Deployment with Kubernetes guide](https://kestra.io/docs/administrator-guide/deployment/kubernetes).